The EU AI Act for local authorities: what must you already have in place?

 On 2 December 2026.
 The Digital Omnibus adds a new obligation: a ban on AI systems for non-consensual intimate-content generation, often referred to as "nudification", and on AI that can generate child sexual abuse material.
 Relevant for IT procurement policy and for what ends up in the municipal AI tool inventory.

 On 2 December 2027.
 The high-risk AI obligations for stand-alone systems under Annex III become enforceable on this date.
-Originally, 2 August 2026 was set in Regulation 2024/1689; that date remains formally valid until the Digital Omnibus is published in the Official Journal of the EU, expected in July 2026.
+Originally, 2 August 2026 was set in Regulation 2024/1689.
+That date fell away with the Digital Omnibus and the new date has been binding since 27 July 2026.
+We set out separately what did and did not change on 2 August 2026.

 On 2 August 2028.
 On that date, the high-risk AI obligations become applicable for AI systems embedded in regulated products.